NwoluDavid/Ripple_Project/src/README.md

 ## Configuration Files

 ### .env

-This file contains environment-specific variables that are used by the application.
+This file contains environment-specific variables used by the application.
 Ensure to set the required variables before running the project.

 ### logging.ini

 This file configures the logging settings for the application.
 Adjust the logging levels and handlers as needed.

 ### mypy.ini

 This file contains configurations for mypy, a static type checker for Python.
-Modify it to fit the project's type checking requirements.
+Modify it to fit the project's type-checking requirements.

 ### .pre-commit-config.yaml

 This file is used to configure pre-commit hooks to ensure code quality.
 It includes configurations for linting, formatting, and other checks.

 ---